Georgia shelter-in-place exempts grocery stores, food pick-up, deliveries

-Amid the push to curb coronavirus, a statewide shelter-in-place order that will shutter in-person patronizing of bars, gyms, restaurants, theaters and many other activities will continue from 6 p.m.
-Friday, April 3, through April 13.
+Amid the push to curb coronavirus, a statewide shelter-in-place order that shuttered in-person patronizing of bars, gyms, restaurants, theaters and many other activities began at 6 p.m.
+Friday, April 3, and will last through Monday, April 13.

-Gov. Brian Kemp issued an executive order April 2 that exempts a range of activities deemed “essential services” like food and medical supply pick-ups and deliveries, critical infrastructure and those that help maintain minimum business operations.
+Gov. Brian Kemp issued an executive order Thursday evening, Arpil 2, that exempts a range of activities deemed “essential services” like food and medical supply pick-ups and deliveries, critical infrastructure and those that help maintain minimum business operations.

-Restaurants will have to close in-person dining areas, but food pick-ups and deliveries will be allowed.
-People in Georgia will also be able to travel to grocery stores, medical appointments and pharmacies, according to the governor’s office.
+Restaurants had to close in-person dining areas, but food pick-ups and deliveries are allowed.
+People in Georgia also are able to travel to grocery stores, medical appointments and pharmacies, according to the governor’s office.

 “Preference should be given to online ordering, home delivery and curbside pick-up services wherever possible as opposed to in-store shopping,” the order says.